Home » Bee Farm Blog » Beekeeping » Managing Beehives » Wax Moths: Treatment and Prevention

 Diagram of Wax Moth Development

-Older, darker comb that has been used to raise baby bees and hold pollen is very attractive to the moths.
+Older, darker black comb that has been used to raise baby bees and hold pollen is very attractive to the adult moths.

 This is the type of honeycomb that provides the most nutritious food for their growing larvae.
 Moth eggs laid in this region will be nearest to their food source.

-Contrary to the information of some sources, wax moth larvae can live on pure beeswax.
-This is another reason to try to keep honey bee brood out of your supers intended for collection.
+Contrary to common information, wax moth larvae can live on pure beeswax.
+This is another reason to try to keep honey bee brood out of your supers intended for honey collection.

 This can be accomplished by using a queen excluder and rotating in some new foundation every couple of years.

-The easiest method of detecting wax moth problems is the presence of webbing and tunnels in the honeycomb.
+The easiest method of detecting wax moth problems in a hive is the presence of webbing and tunnels in the honeycomb.
 Moth larvae leave behind noticeable tunnels with a “spider-like” webbing.

 In unguarded comb, they continue to eat until all the wax has been consumed.
 Leaving a webby, mess for the beekeeper to clean.

-Sometimes, wax moth larvae can be found crawling on the comb surface.
+Sometimes, wax moth larvae can be found crawling on the comb surface or the bottom board.
 The larvae are easily confused with Small Hive Beetle larvae, another bee pest.

 Bald Brood